A motorist pulling out of a driveway in Mission Valley seriously injured two pedestrians.

 - Paralysis: Similarly, a blow to the neck or spine often has lifelong consequences.
 Moreover, most people naturally extend their arms to brace themselves when they fall, and in high-impact situations, this reflex often causes permanent nerve damage to the under-arm brachial plexus region.

 These common and severe injuries often mean that victims accumulate huge medical bills.
-The law provides compensation for these loss, in addition to money for noneconomic losses, such as pain and suffering.
+The law provides compensation for these losses, in addition to money for noneconomic losses, such as pain and suffering.

 What Happens in Pedestrian Accident Cases?